 In 2015 Nadine won the PEN Canada New Voices Award for writers under 30.
-She completed her MFA from the University of Guelph and now lives in the interior of British Columbia where she is finishing her first novel, Little Rabbit.
-Her stories can be found in Grain, Prairie Fire, carte blanche, Hazlitt and elsewhere.
+She completed her MFA from the University of Guelph and now lives in Calgary, Alberta.
+Her stories can be found in the Globe and Mail, Grain, Prairie Fire, carte blanche, Hazlitt and elsewhere.

 publications and honours